TheCodingDojo/algorithms/RIOTWalk-interview-method.md

 ## Calculating Big O Example

 Calculate the Big O of each line then add up the terms (multiply for terms nested in a loop).
 Don't forget that many built in methods require a loop, such as `.slice`, `.splice`.
+The way you calculate Big O Space Complexity is the same but focusing on usage of data structures that take up space based on the length of the input.

 ```js
 /**